midarrlabs/midarr-server/README.md

 ## Contributing

-Thank you for your contributions!
-Big or small - we welcome all!
+Thank you for all your contributions!
+Big or small - all is welcome!

 ## License

 `Midarr` is open-sourced software licensed under the [MIT license](LICENSE).

-## Screenshots
+## Preview

 ![Preview](docs/online.png)
 ![Preview](docs/series.png)